vpelletier/vusb-analyzer/README.txt

 This project is provided as-is, with no official support from VMware.
 However, I will try to answer questions as time permits.
-If you have questions, feel free to email me at: micah at vmware.com
+If you have questions or you'd like to submit a patch, feel free to email me at: micah at vmware.com

 --